madBennett/Overnight-Light-n-Fright/README.md

 aalgharbi5447@sdsu.edu

 ## Role/Tasks:
-- **Madison Bennett:** Responsible for the Maze room, Effect controller, effect indicators, player controls, base ghost state machine, maze ghost state machine(with pathing), scene UI, created flashlight, a custom shader, audio implementation, will aid in the implementation of animations.
+- **Madison Bennett:** Responsible for the Maze room, Effect controller, effect indicators, player controls, base ghost state machine, maze ghost state machine, scene UI, created flashlight, audio implementation, will aid in the implementation of animations.

 - **Adelina Martinez:** Responsible for the Shooter-based survival room.
 Creating a “Mob Ghost” State machine and a “Mob Spawner” script that will spawn waves/mobs of ghosts for the player to fight off with their flashlight.
 Will create a custom “Mob Ghost Damage” shader when the ghost hits the player, as well as a custom visual distortion shader “Mob Ghost Chase” when the player is being chased/pursued.
 Will work with Maddi to animate ghosts and players as well as create the environment and art.
 Generally responsible for tracking member tasks and taking notes at each meeting.